Rundiz-WP/rundiz-postorder/readme.txt

 Re-arrange or re-order the posts but not interfere with sticky posts.
 Make your web sites different.

-You can re-order the single post (move up/down) or multiple posts (sortable items).
-Move up or down action is very helpful when you have many posts and many pages to display and you want the old post to list up to the top.
+You can re-order by one step (move up/down) or multiple steps (sortable items - drag and drop).
+Re-order across the page by drag and drop to the top or bottom and then use move up and down to make it re-order across the page.

 You can also disable custom post order in some category or all everywhere by adding `rd_postorder_is_working` and `rd_postorder_admin_is_working` filters and its value is boolean.
 OR!!
-You can disable custom post order in front page, categories in the settings menu.
+You can do that in the settings menu.
 That's very easy.

+Polylang or multilingual supported.<br>
+In the new version, you can use language switcher to switch and list only posts on selected language and then re-order them.

 It's clean!<br>
 My plugins are always restore everything to its default value and cleanup.
 I love clean db and don't let my plugins left junk in your db too.